Operation of the independent Judicial Panel

 The Judicial Panel Chair and the members of the Judicial Panel are remunerated by the British Horseracing Authority, but act entirely independently of the Authority.

 The Judicial Panel is chaired by His Honour Brian Barker, C.B.E.
-QC.
+KC.

 The Disciplinary Panel and Licensing Committee includes 16 members, including former horsemen and women and legally-qualified chairs.